markschl/seqtool/doc/find.md

 Variables for the matched sequence (`f:match`), coordinates (`f:start`, `f:end`, `f:range`, etc.) are available.
-Selecting another match than the first one is possible by adding the match number after a colon (`:`): `f:range:2` will return the second match.
+Selecting another match than the best/first one is possible by adding the match number after a colon (`:`): `f:range:2` will return the second match.
 Match groups of regular expressions can be